zm0612/funny_lidar_slam/README.md

 rosbag play avia.bag  # Play one of the sets of data
 ```

+Note: If your Livox Avia format is `sensor_msgs/PointCloud2`, you can use `4.3 For Livox Mid-360` to run.

 ### 4.5 For custom Lidar model (Only supports rotating mechanical Lidar)